conan-io/docs/reference/env_vars.rst

     - ``enabled``: Default value and any call to install method of ``SystemPackageTool`` helper should modify the system packages.
     - ``verify``: Display a report of system packages to be installed and abort with exception.
-      Useful if you don't want to allow conan to modify your system but you want to get a report of packages to be installed.
+      Useful if you don't want to allow Conan to modify your system but you want to get a report of packages to be installed.
-    - ``disabled``: Display a report of system packages that should be installed but continue the conan execution and doesn't install any package in your system.
+    - ``disabled``: Display a report of system packages that should be installed but continue the Conan execution and doesn't install any package in your system.
 Useful if you want to keep manual control of these dependencies, for example in your development environment.